 American Association Game Recap

-Brady Shoemaker (2-for-4), Zach Walters (1-for-5), and Dante Bichette Jr. (2-for-4) all drove in two runners for the Saints.
-Shoemaker's hits were both doubles.

-Eddie Medina earned the win after allowing just two earned over seven innings of work.
+The T-Bones took a 1-0 lead when Adrian Nieto hit a solo home run in the top of the fifth.
+In the seventh, Kansas City pushed the lead to 4-0 when Danny Hayes hit a three-run double.

+Tommy Collier gave up one earned in seven innings of work to earn the win, striking out nine in the process.

-Tanner Pugh and Ronnie Mitchell each drove in a runner for the RailCats.
+Blake Schmit and Daniel Jackson each drove in a runner for the Explorers.

+The T-Bones will play the St. Paul Saints in a best of five series for the American Association Championship.

 • Discuss this story on the American Association message board...